-- The Member took responsibility with the Facility and the College and has made restitution and, in doing so, has shown remorse; - The Member admitted to the allegations and entered into an Agreed Statement of Facts and a Joint Submission on Order with the College; and

-• The Member has been registered with the College since 2014 and has no prior disciplinary history with the College.
+- The Member took responsibility with the Facility and the College and has made restitution and in doing so, has shown remorse and general contrition; - The Member admitted to the allegations and entered into an Agreed Statement of Facts and a Joint Submission on Order with the College; and - The Member has been a nurse for 10 years and has no prior discipline history with the College.

 College Counsel submitted that the Joint Submission on Order meets the goals of penalty.
 The goal of any penalty order is protection of the public, maintaining high professional standards and enhancing the public's confidence in the College's ability to regulate its members.
-These goals are achieved through a penalty that addresses specific and general deterrence, and rehabilitation and remediation.
-College Counsel submitted that the proposed penalty meets all of these requirements.
+These goals are achieved through a penalty that addresses specific and general deterrence, as well as rehabilitation and remediation.